jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - Transmission Media: come in many forms, not just cables
     - Includes wireless, LiFi, Bluetooth, Zigbee, satellites
     - Most common cause of network failure (i.e. violations of availability) are cable failures or misconfigurations
-    - Wired transmission media can typically be described in three categories: coaxial, Ethernet
+    - Wired transmission media can typically be described in three categories: coaxial, Ethernet, fiber
     - Coaxial is typically used with cable modem installations to provide connectivity to an ISP, and requires a modem to convert the analog signals to digital
         - fairly resistent to EMI
         - longer lengths than twisted pair